 With elections announced for May, the new government is seeking a $35 billion aid package from the International Monetary Fund, which, if it does come, will have unpopular strings attached in the form of harsh austerity measures.
 The U.S. government has also offered $1 billion in immediate aid.

-History shows how swiftly the root causes of international conflict often get buried under the layers of subsequent events.
+Two perspectives History shows how swiftly the root causes of international conflict often get buried under the layers of subsequent events.
 This seems to be fast happening in the Ukrainian crisis with the ground now shifting to the Crimean crisis, and the Russian military threat there.

 Nevertheless, the two perspectives on the conflict remain unchanged.
 Europe and the U.S. view regime change in Kiev as the outcome of a democratic revolution and President Yanukovych as a corrupt and tyrannical surrogate for Russian President Vladimir Putin.
 This view permeates most sections of the western media.
 The Euromaidan reportage continued to see the protest as popular and spontaneous long after its leadership had been infiltrated by avowedly right wing and neo-Nazi nationalist groups.
 The overt western support for the protests was at best glossed over and at worst justified.
 The resistance to the new Kiev government in the Crimea and eastern regions, which derives from a complex play of factors, is still presented as Russia-sponsored dissent.